 A vision board is incredibly useful and inspirational when making your own.
 They are popular right now and I have seen so many parties for them in the last few years.
 A vision board is a visual representation of things you want to have or achieve in life.
-They include a collage of pictures and images as well as words that inspire you to achieve your goals.
+They include a collage of images as well as words that inspire you to achieve your goals.
 They are great for adults as well as preteens and teenagers.
-I recently appeared on our local news to discuss vision boards and how they are helpful.
-The segment will appear on Bloom TV (Great 38 Tampa Bay) at 12:00 pm but you can view it online.
-This post will show you how to create a vision board in 4 easy steps to help with your goals.
+I recently appeared on Bloom, a local daytime TV show to discuss vision boards and how they are helpful.

-- magazines (use different types like health, fashion, fitness, money or food)
+- Old magazines (use different types like health, fashion, fitness, money or food)

-Step 2: Go through the magazine cutouts and lay your favorites on the board.
+- Next, go through the magazine cutouts and lay your favorites on the board.
 Eliminate any images or words that no longer fit your ideas for future goals.
 As you lay the pictures on the board, you’ll get a sense of how the board should look.
 I kept moving mine around until I was ready to glue.
-You can create different sections of your board or focus on one theme like health, job, relationship and so on.

-Step 3: Glue or tape everything onto the board.
-You can paint or write words with markers.
-You can also use stickers with motivational quotes.
-I found some at Hobby Lobby but I’m sure they are available at all craft stores.
-You can also add a picture of yourself in the center of the vision board or members of your family for extra motivation.
+- Glue or tape everything onto the board.
+You can paint or write words with markers as well as use stickers with motivational quotes.
+Add a picture of yourself in the center of the vision board or members of your family for extra motivation.

-Step 4: Hang your vision board in a place where you will see it often.
-I have it by craft table.
-I use it often so it was the perfect location for me.
+- Finally, hang your vision board in a place where you will see it often.
+I have it by my craft table since I use it often.
 Don’t let it collect dust.
 In order for the vision board to work, you need to see it daily.
 Create an action plan to help make your vision board come to life.
 That’s the only way to make sure it is successful.